-grounds.
-The most-favored-nation rule dictates that whenever the government provides exemptions for secular interests, it must also provide them for "comparable" religious interests.
-Fulton's new individualized-exemptions doctrine extends that rule to potential exemptions, that is, the doctrine mandates religious exemptions even when the government might be retaining discretion to grant exemptions, regardless of whether it actually does or does not provide them.
+"comparable" religious interests.59 Fulton's new individualized-exemptions doctrine extends that rule to potential exemptions, that is, the doctrine mandates religious exemptions even when the government might be retaining discretion to grant exemptions, regardless of whether it actually does or does not provide them.
 And the uncompromising logic of most-favored nation carries over to strict scrutiny.
 According to the Fulton Court, it could not be said that the government has a compelling interest "in denying an exception" when it generally "mak[es] them available."
 Since the government cannot claim its "polic[y] can brook no departures," the policy is either not compelling, not necessary, or both.
+61

 By holding that government discretion to offer exemptions from contractual provisions requires the government to grant exemptions to all religious objectors, the Court effectively rendered countless government decisions and actions constitutionally infirm as applied to religious objectors.
 Take essentially all government contracts.
-Contracts are by their very nature individualized, and draft-

-- 58. The free-speech antidiscretionary rule is not a good analogy to free exercise antidiscretion, lest one think the Court was simply adopting an "analogous" rule from free speech.
-See supra note 7.
-It is noteworthy that the Court did not cite any free-speech cases when discussing and applying its new individualized-exemptions rule in Fulton, although amici, including the United States, urged it to draw on free-speech cases.
-See Brief for the United States as Amici Curiae Supporting Petitioners at 16, Fulton v.
+Contracts are by their very nature individualized, and drafting them involves case-by-case determinations, which in turn involve discretion.
+62 Fulton's formalistic rule would seem to subject to strict scrutiny all requirements in all government contracts with all religious objectors.
+63 Indeed, in a bizarre twist, even Smith - which Fulton purported to merely be upholding - cannot be explained on Fulton's terms, as the underlying facts in Smith involved

+Curiae Supporting Petitioners at 16, Fulton v.
 City of Phila., 141 S. Ct.
-1868 (2021) (No. 19-123). - 59.
-Some frame the most-favored-nation rule as being triggered only when the secular exemption undermines the interest of the law to the same degree as would the religious exemption.
+1868 (2021) (No. 19-123).

+- 59. Some frame the most-favored-nation rule as being triggered only when the secular exemption undermines the interest of the law to the same degree as would the religious exemption.
 But such a test, predicated on identifying similarly situated secular and religious comparators, is unworkable.
 See Rothschild, Free Exercise's Lingering Ambiguity, supra note 24, at 290 ("[T]he meaning of 'similarly situated' is in the eye of the beholder.
 Church gatherings can be compared to both lecture halls and restaurants, as demonstrated by the divergent opinions of the concurrence and dissent [in South Bay United Pentecostal Church v.
 Newsom].
 If the test of what constitutes religious discrimination boils down to the relative similarity between a secular activity that has received an exemption and a religious activity that has not, it is no test at all.").
 I hope to develop this argument more in future work. - 60.
 Fulton, 141 S. Ct. at 1882. - 61.
 The Fulton Court cited the Lukumi Court's strict scrutiny analysis and its reasoning that underinclusivity meant the governmental interests were not compelling and the ordinances were not narrowly tailored.
 See Fulton, 141 S. Ct. at 1882 (citing Church of the Lukumi Babalu Aye, Inc. v.
-City of Hialeah, 508 U.S. 520, 546-47 (1993)).
+City of Hialeah, 508 U.S. 520, 546-47 (1993)). - 62.
+The Supreme Court itself has recognized that "subjective and individualized" determinations are "par for the course" in the contracting context.
+Engquist v.
+Or.
+Dep't of Agric., 553 U.S. 591, 604 (2008). - 63.
+See supra note 7, which discusses comparing free exercise to free speech in this respect.